Best pans for induction hobs – tried and tested by the Ideal Home team

 Designed to act as a frying pan, saute pan, steamer and saucepan, the aptly named Always Pan is, we can confirm after our testing, competent enough to take on a range of culinary tasks – we used it for everything from whipping up stews to frying omelettes and steaming veg.
 It comes with a spatula that nests happily on a little notch on the handle, has pouring spouts on both sides for getting rid of excess fat, and includes a removable steamer basket.

 Lightweight and easy to manoeuvre, the Always Pan has an easy-grip, stay-cool handle, and a generous size – it’s bigger than any of the frying pans on this list.
-It’s not one for the oven or the dishwasher though, which might limit its use and appeal for home cooks with busy kitchens.
+And, now the 2.0 version is oven-safe which is a win.

 Our expert review: